CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/NET.3.3 VPN.md

 VPN connections can reach into critical areas of the network.
 If the institution uses a VPN service provider and has not chosen it carefully, this could make the entire network of the institution unsafe.
 For example, an insecure VPN service offered by attackers could be used by attackers to steal targeted information.

 ### 2 3 Problems with local storage of authentication data for VPNs
 Many VPN clients for remote access allow the data required for authentication to be saved locally so that the user does not have to enter them again when reconnecting.
-If an attacker succeeds in accessing the VPN client, he may be able to read access data and log in to the network as a legitimate user.
+If an attacker succeeds in gaining access to the VPN client, he may be able to read the credentials and log in to the network as a legitimate user.
 Thus, he can access the local networks and the information and services of the institution that can be accessed therein.

 ### 2 4 Insecure configuration of VPN clients for remote access